evelyn576/Weather-Forecast/README.md

 # Weather-Forecast

+A web app that predicts real-time weather with AI and API integration.

 # Description

 Weather Forecast is a web-based platform that predicts real-time weather conditions using AI algorithms such as K-Nearest Neighbors and Gaussian Naive Bayes.
 The system integrates OpenWeatherMap API to provide accurate data including temperature, humidity, wind speed, and weather descriptions.
 Users can input a city or country and receive predictions for the next 5 hours.
 The project addresses climate uncertainty issues that impact agriculture, transportation, and daily decision-making.
 It demonstrates research skills, problem understanding, and logical reasoning through the integration of Django, REST API, and machine learning models.